rethinkdb/rethinkdb-rs/3-cluster-administration/failover.md

 directory, we will not be able to reuse the data.
 {% endinfobox %}

-Once the server is removed, the problem is resolved--the tables that had replicas on that server will be reconfigured automatically.
-Note, however, that if you connect a new server, the table will not automatically be reconfigured to take advantage of it--you will need to reconfigure the table manually.
+Once the server is removed, the problem is resolved&mdash;the tables that had replicas on that server will be reconfigured automatically.
+Note, however, that if you connect a new server, the table will not automatically be reconfigured to take advantage of it&mdash;you will need to reconfigure the table manually.

 ## Permanently removing a server with ReQL ##